• Skip to primary navigation

 Chicken: Boneless skinless chicken breast is my go-to for shish tawook, but you can of course use boneless skinless chicken thighs.
 Cut them in 1-inch or 1.5-inch cubes.

-Serve your juicy chicken skewers with Lebanese pita bread, batata harra (spicy Lebanese potatoes), vermicelli rice, a refreshing salad, tahihi sauce and/or garlic sauce (Toum).
+Serve your juicy chicken skewers with mint yogurt sauce, Lebanese pita bread, batata harra (spicy Lebanese potatoes), vermicelli rice, sumac marinated onions, a refreshing salad, tahihi sauce and/or garlic sauce (Toum).
 It can also be enjoyed with Mutabal or creamy hummus.

 Make sure the chicken is cooked fully before serving.
 Invest in a meat thermometer (affiliate link).
 When the thermometer registers 170F in the thickest part of the meat you’ll know the chicken is ready.